 The Canine Good Citizen (CGC) test can be administered at the same time as the TDI test; the TDI evaluator just needs a separate fee and paperwork for this test.
 You may choose to test for either one or both certifications, as long as you have pre-registered.
 Information will always appear on the Home Page, under “Upcoming Events.”
 Click here for more information on Canine Good Citizen.
 (Note: we will soon be offering the next level of the Canine Good Citizen designation, which evaluates the dog’s behavior out in the community.)

 There are several certified TDI evaluators in the Hampton Roads area, and Playful Pups Training has one of them—Jean Nohle, owner of Perfect Paws Pet Training—comes to the training center at 404 Investors Place, suite 103, Virginia Beach, every two months or so to test prospective therapy dog teams.
 We schedule our Therapy Dog Prep classes to culminate with the test, typically administered on a Sunday afternoon.
-And after you and your dog become certified by Therapy Dogs International, we can help you connect with the places best suited to your specific interests 3and abilities.
+And after you and your dog become certified by Therapy Dogs International, we can help you connect with the places best suited to your specific interests and abilities.

-Therapy Dog Prep Class: This class is a simulation of the TDI evaluation; it does not teach the skills needed.
+Therapy Dog Run-Through: This class is a simulation of the TDI evaluation; it does not teach the skills needed.
 (See the Schedule of Upcoming Classes to see when the TDI/CGC Skills classes is being held, since that six-week class is designed to teach the skills needed to make therapy dog visits.)

-This “test prep” class provides run-through practice for the test, helping dogs and owners to get used to the format of the test.
+This “prep” class provides run-through practice for the test, helping dogs and owners to get used to the format of the test.
 You certainly may have your dog tested without taking the class; however, we offer it to help dogs practice the skills in the place it will be administered.
 Basic Obedience skills are a pre-requisite, since we will only be practicing skills, not teaching them.
 Your dog will review these and other skills: sit on one command, lie down on one command, stay, come when called, refuse offered treats, and remain calm around hospital equipment, strangers, and other dogs.
-(90 minutes; 3 weeks, $95) Saturdays,
+(90 minutes; 3 weeks, $95)

-…and here’s a newspaper article about one of our TDI graduates, Frodo!
+Here’s a newspaper article about one of our TDI graduates, Frodo!